albertonasarreVideogames/JuntTheSplugesVideogame/README.md

 1. Clone this repository
 2. Open the project in **2019.4.3f1**
-3. Open and run the scene: `Assets/Scenes/Main.unity`
+3. Open and run the scene: `Assets/Scenes/MainMenuAndLevels/init Menu.unity`

 > ⚠️ Unity version matters.
 Using a different version may cause compilation issues.